 calm down, im literally about to explain that...
 So, to start off, we'll talk about:

-Remote events are kinda like normal events, but you can make your own and you can fire them whenever you want.
+Remote events are kinda like normal events, but you can make your own and you can fire them whenever you want, they are used between server and client communication.
 You could also only fire for one client, the server or all clients.
 How?
 They have some little functions to help us out with that:

 --Local Script myRemoteEvent = Wherever your remote event is here myRemoteEvent:FireServer(myArguments)